Rouhani: Iran seeks constructive co-op with world beyond nuclear deal (UPDATE)

 Iran’s president Hassan Rouhani said that the Islamic Republic is seeking a comprehensive cooperation with the global community.

-Tabriz, the third largest city in Iran, has been chosen by the Organization of Islamic Cooperation (OIC) as tourism capital of the Islamic World in 2018.

-The Iranian president said that no agreement will last if one party acts in favor of itself and against the other party.
+No agreement will last if one party acts in favor of itself and against the other party, he pointed out.

 Rouhani said that Tehran is seeking a comprehensive constructive cooperation with the world, adding that this cooperation is not only limited to the nuclear deal.